Come and meet us

 Course texts and other study resources are available from our Stockwell Street Library, but you may wish to purchase your own copies.

 This course can be taken in sandwich mode, which means you can take a year to work in industry between your second and final years of study.
 Sandwich placements are relevant to your degree subject and are paid roles.
-It is the very best way of preparing you for successfully finding a job quickly when you graduate.
+A sandwich placement is an excellent way of preparing you for successfully finding a job quickly when you graduate.

-You will also have the option to select a module for which you will be required to undertake a short-term placement.
+You will also have the option to select a module in your final year for which you will be required to undertake a short-term placement.
 The module will be assessed on your reflection on this placement and how you can apply your knowledge to the workplace.
 Many placements are found through our network of industry contacts, and students are supported in securing these.

 Sandwich placements last for between 9-13 months.
 Work-based learning module placements are normally one day a week for either one or two terms depending on the number of credits available from the module.